Provably Secure Covert Messaging Using Image-based Diffusion Processes: Background Related works

-In contrast to existing techniques, our method uses off-the-shelf latent diffusion models such as StableDiffusion without the need for retraining.
-It also embeds covert messages in the initial latents (``latent noise'') rather than later on in the diffusion process to obtain greater robustness to modification of the output (e.g., resize, compression, etc.).
+In contrast to existing techniques, our method both uses off-the-shelf latent diffusion models without retraining, and it embeds covert messages in the initial latents (``latent noise'') rather than later on in the diffusion process to obtain greater robustness to modification of the output (e.g., resize, compression, etc.).

 Given these desiderata, the work most closely related to ours is Kim et al.~\cite{kim2023diffusion}.
 They introduce three distinct message projection methods, each designed to embed secret messages into latent noise.
 The major limitation of their technique is that it alters the latent space distribution.
 This may not seem to be a significant issue as their outputs appear realistic.
 But in fact (as we show empirically) it leads to a total break.
 An adversary can efficiently detect their cover messages with probability almost 1.
 By contrast, our proposed technique exactly preserves the latent space distribution and we prove it achieves indistinguishability.